lmorg/murex/gen/user-guide/terminal-keys.inc.md

 * `ctrl`+`f`: fuzzy find in the suggestions

+* `f1`: enable / disable preview box.
+This will hide your terminal output while enabled.
+The preview box supports additional key bindings (see below)

 ### Fuzzy Find Autocomplete

 Pressing `ctrl`+`f` either from the prompt, or while the autocomplete